AdamSobieski/Narratology/Content/Differencing.md

 Developers and end-users could use the above interface to explore differences or deltas between states or their state-related data, e.g., for consecutive states, as input sequences were incrementally presented to systems.

-Perhaps [outputting data navigables](/Content/Automata.md#navigating-automata-and-data) could be utilized for these purposes.

 Related interfaces include those with which to enable objects to process such differences, either to be modified in-place or into cloned copies.

 ```cs